Itai-lupo/NES-emulator/README.md

-# Laugh Tale game Engine
+# NES Emulators base on Laugh Tale game Engine
-## exprmintal game enigne for linux game dev

 run and compaile with ./run.sh debug and compaile tests with vs code debug tools